 Harwin Drive is Asiatown’s bargain shopping district.
 You can find everything from cellphones to jewelry and formal wear, at great prices.
 If you’re overwhelmed with where to start shopping, start at Harwin Central Market then move next door to Harwin Discount Center.
 For more information on how to shop this quirky stretch of stores, check out our Harwin Drive shopping guide.
 It’s important to note that vendors and items change frequently.

-Lastly, be sure to browse through H-Mart Supermarket.
-This South Korean market is full of authentic Korean food delicacies, beauty products, health and wellness products and even clothing.
+Lastly, be sure to browse through a few Asiatown supermarkets.
+H-Mart Supermarket is a South Korean market full of authentic Korean food delicacies, beauty products, health and wellness products and even clothing.
+Another to check out is Viet Hoa International Foods which has more than just Vietamese fare and includes a butcher counter.

 Asian Heritage Tours provide the chance to sample aspects of authentic Chinese culture through the Chinese Community Center.
 Take a tea-tasting and herbology tour, a Chinese calligraphy tour, dim sum, Tai Chi, or a shopping tour.
 These heritage tours are available by appointment only, and both bus and walking tours are available.
 Tours are taught by locals with extensive and personal knowledge on each topic.